smart-data-models/dataModel.IssueTracking/service_requests/doc/spec_JA.md

         type: Property
     device_id:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Relationship.
-The unique device ID of the device submitting the request.
-This is usually only used for mobile devices.
-Model:''https://schema.org/URL'''
           x-ngsi:
+            type: Property
+      description: The unique device ID of the device submitting the request.
+This is usually only used for mobile devices
+      x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     email:
-      description: Email address of owner.
+      description: Email address of owner
       format: idn-email
       type: string
       x-ngsi:
         type: Property
     expected_datetime:
-      description: 'Property.
-The date and time when the service request can be expected to be fulfilled.
-This may be based on a service-specific service level agreement.
-Model:''https://schema.org/DateTime'''
+      description: The date and time when the service request can be expected to be fulfilled.
+This may be based on a service-specific service level agreement
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     first_name:
       description: 'Given name.
-In the U.S., the first name of a Person.'
+In the U.S., the first name of a Person'
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     id:
-      anyOf: &service_requests_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     jurisdiction_id:
-      description: Property.
-The unique ID of the legal entity of the service (i.e. city).
+      description: The unique ID of the legal entity of the service (i.e. city)
       type: string
       x-ngsi:
         type: Property
     last_name:
       description: 'Family name.
-In the U.S., the last name of a Person.'
+In the U.S., the last name of a Person'
       type: string
       x-ngsi:
         model: https://schema.org/Text